shri-nix/ClusterStation/README.md

 <div align="center">

 # ⎈ ClusterStation
+**One station.
+Many clusters.**

-### A command center for a fleet of Kubernetes clusters — on macOS, Windows and Linux.
+### A unified control plane for a fleet of Kubernetes clusters — on macOS, Windows and Linux.

 Bring your own kubeconfig.
 Nothing runs in the cloud.
 Everything is **read-only** until you say otherwise.